dotnet/AspNetCore.Docs/aspnetcore/web-api/http-repl-tool.md

 ---
-title: Use the HTTP REPL tool
+title: Test APIs with the HTTP REPL tool
 author: scottaddie
 description: Learn how to use the HTTP REPL .NET Core Global Tool to browse and test an ASP.NET Core web API.
 monikerRange: '>= aspnetcore-3.0'
 ms.author: scaddie
 ms.custom: mvc
-ms.date: 06/21/2019
+ms.date: 06/26/2019
 uid: web-api/http-repl-tool
 ---
-# Use the HTTP REPL tool
+# Test APIs with the HTTP REPL tool

-The HTTP REPL is a cross-platform tool that's supported everywhere .NET Core is supported.
-It is a light weight command line tool for making HTTP calls to test APIs and view their results.
+The HTTP REPL is:

+* A lightweight, cross-platform command-line tool that's supported everywhere .NET Core is supported.
+* Used for making HTTP requests to test APIs and view their results.

 ## Prerequisites